AnantharamanLab/CheckAMG/README.md

                         Minimum fallback bit score for HMM alignments when database- provided cutoffs are not available (default: 50).
   -bh BITSCORE_FRACTION_HEURISTIC, --bitscore_fraction_heuristic BITSCORE_FRACTION_HEURISTIC
-                        Retain HMM hits scoring at least this fraction of the database- provided threshold under heuristic filtering (default: 0.5).
+                        Retain HMM hits scoring at least this fraction of the database-provided threshold under heuristic filtering
+                        (default: 0.5).
   -Z WINDOW_SIZE, --window_size WINDOW_SIZE
                         Size in base pairs of the window used to calculate the average VL-score of genes on a contig (default: 25000).
   -F MAX_FLANK, --max_flank MAX_FLANK
                         Maximum length in base pairs to check on the left/right flanks of potentially auxiliary genes when checking for virus-like genes and non-virus-like genes (default: 5000).
   -V MIN_FLANK_VSCORE, --min_flank_Vscore MIN_FLANK_VSCORE
                         Minimum V-score of genes in flanking regions required to verify a potential auxiliary gene as viral and not host sequence contamination (0.0-10.0) (default: 10.0).
   -H, --use_hallmark, --no-use_hallmark
                         Use viral hallmark gene annotations instead of V-scores when checking flanking regions of potential auxiliary genes for viral verification (default: False).
   -t THREADS, --threads THREADS
-                        Number of threads to use for pyrodigal-gv and pyhmmer (default:
+                        Number of threads to use for pyrodigal-gv and pyhmmer (default: 10).
-                        10).
-  -m MEM, --mem MEM     Maximum amount of memory allowed to be allocated in GB (default:
+  -m MEM, --mem MEM     Maximum amount of memory allowed to be allocated in GB
-                        80% of available [1587]).
+                        (default: 80% of available).
   --debug, --no-debug   Log CheckAMG with debug-level detail (default: False).

 required arguments:
   -d DB_DIR, --db_dir DB_DIR
                         Path to CheckAMG database files (Required). (default: None) -o OUTPUT, --output OUTPUT
-                        Output directory for all generated files and folders (Required).
+                        Output directory for all generated files and folders (Required). (default: None)
-                        (default: None)
   -g GENOMES, --genomes GENOMES
                         Input viral genome(s) in nucleotide fasta format (.fna or .fasta).
-Expectation is that individual virus genomes are single contigs. (default: None)
-  -vg VMAGS, --vmags VMAGS
+Expectation is that individual virus genomes are single contigs. (default: None) -vg VMAGS, --vmags VMAGS
                         Path to folder containing vMAGs (multiple contigs) rather than single-contig viral genomes.
 Expectation is that the folder contains one .fna or .fasta file per virus genome and that each genome contains multiple contigs. (default: None) -p PROTEINS, --proteins PROTEINS
                         Input viral genome(s) in amino-acid fasta format (.faa or .fasta).
 Required if --input_type is prot.
-Expectations are that the amino-acid sequence headers are in Prodigal format (>[CONTIG NAME]_[CDS NUMBER] # START # END # FRAME # ...) and that each contig encoding proteins represents a single virus genome.
+Expectations are that the amino-acid sequence headers are in Prodigal format (>[CONTIG NAME]_[CDS NUMBER] # START # END # FRAME # ...) and that each contig encoding proteins represents a single virus genome. (default: None)
-                        (default: None)
   -vp VMAG_PROTEINS, --vmag_proteins VMAG_PROTEINS
-                        Path to folder containing vMAGs (multiple contigs) in amino-acid fasta format (.faa or .fasta) rather than single-contig viral genomes.
+                        Path to folder containing vMAGs (multiple contigs) in amino- acid fasta format (.faa or .fasta) rather than single-contig viral genomes.
 Expectation is that the folder contains one .faa or .fasta file per virus genome and that each genome file contains amino-acid sequences encoded on multiple contigs.
                         Required if --input_type is 'prot'. (default: None)
 ```

 #### Outputs